Damian Naglak

 Head of Engineering | Bedrock Platform | AdTech

-3 days ago in At Cannes, the conversation I kept having was about the problem with frequency capping in agentic buying.
+1 week ago in At Cannes, the conversation I kept having was about the problem with frequency capping in agentic buying.
 One agent can buy from fifty sellers in seconds.
 None of them can stop the same person from seeing your ad fifty times.
 Cross-seller frequency capping is the one thing agentic buying does not hand you by default.

 The popular protocols did not forget it.
 AdCP has a frequency cap field built in: a cooldown between two views (suppress), or a hard limit per user in a time window (max_impressions with a window).
 IAB's agentic direct carries one too, a frequencycount over a frequencyinterval.
 The field is there in both.